Thursday, January 31, 2008

 The man visited Keio University Hospital, where his mother had undergone treatment, for clues about the donor, but the hospital rejected his request.

-medical students were sperm donors, he tracked medical students at the time his mother was undergoing treatment.
+Based on the information that many Keio medical students were sperm donors, he tracked medical students at the time his mother was undergoing treatment.
 He also collected mug shots from newspapers and on the Internet to see if he resembled the people in the photos.
 His efforts proved futile.

 "My parents are my present parents.
 I don't consider the donor my father," he said, while admitting he would still like to find the person.
 "I'd feel completely different if I'd known about my background when I was a child and met the donor."